 Our training sessions are intended to ensure that all users have the same knowledge base and expectations of the rooms in the Duderstadt Center.
 Everyone, regardless of depth of recording experience, is required to complete the training sessions for each room.
 The training workshops are not-for-credit, orientation sessions offered by the Digital Media Commons; this is different from the sound recording course offered as part of a degree program by the School of Music, Theatre and Dance.

-EMS A has an API 1608 console in addition to Euphonix control surfaces that allow users to mix, match and adopt any combination of analog and digital workflow that suits their needs.
+Audio Studio C has an API 1608 console in addition to Euphonix control surfaces that allow users to mix, match and adopt any combination of analog and digital workflow that suits their needs.
 Moreover, the studio is equipped with various analog and digital outboard gear as well as software plug-ins to aid users with their research.

-EMS A is not only good for musical endeavors, but it is also arranged in a manner that easily facilitates mixing audio to motion picture.
+Audio Studio C is not only good for musical endeavors, but it is also arranged in a manner that easily facilitates mixing audio to motion picture.